 A second approach would be to use stem cells.
 Stem cells are immature cells capable of developing into any specific type of mature cell.
 The cells could potentially grow into the same type of heart tissue as the sinus node.

-Improvements in pacemaker technology have greatly helped patient outlook for SSS.
+Improvements in pacemaker technology have greatly helped the outlook for SSS.
 Pacemakers provide the missing electrical impulses from a defective sinus node.
-They are not a cure, but are a very effective treatment.
+Pacemakers are not a cure, but they are a very effective treatment.

 Written by: Lydia Krause

 Medically reviewed on: Jan 04, 2016: Steven Kim, MD